stuvusIT/icinga2-master/README.md

 All Ansible groups are automatically converted into Icinga 2 groups.
 Descriptions can be given using the `icinga2_host_groups` dict.

+Every string variable can optionally be prefixed with `:nq:` (no quotes).
+This causes the string quotes to be omitted, which can be used for the usage of constants and conditional statements.

 ## Requirements

 Ubuntu or Debian